krickert/search_indexer/README.md

 * Enrichment - Now that the document is plain text, it will be applied to a pipeline which would execute multiple services to enrich the document.
 * Sink - Once the data is fully enriched, it will go into a data sink to output to the desired service such as a search engine, vector store, or a data scientist experiementing with data.

 As a PoC, we are first processing the entire set of wikipedia documents.
+Once an end-to-end with two search engines is completed, other data types and sources will be added and supported.

 ## Technical architecture
 ### Components used